Saturday, January 20, 2024

 } else if (num_vertices >= 5) {

-# Assuming polygons with more than 4 vertices represent bottles
+# Polygons with >4 vertices represent bottles

 bottle_count <- bottle_count + 1